diegonz/PHPWakeOnLan/README.md

-# WakeOnLAN
+# PHPWakeOnLan

-Wake on LAN target enabled devices by sending magic packets to them from PHP.
+Wake on lan target enabled devices by sending magic packets to them from PHP.
 Send magic packet to one or more target mac addresses through broadcast address.

 ## Example usage: